 If you asked me an Iguana question and I didn’t answer it here – stay tuned!
 I’m not done with the Iguana Anatomy nerd-fest just yet!

-If you want to know more about the biomechanics of pole dance and how to programme your training for pole, check out my book – the ultimate pole dance text book!
+If you want to know more about how to programme your training for pole, check out my book – the ultimate pole dance text book!
 Strength and Conditioning for Pole – 460 pages of pole geeking awaits!
 Available now in hardcopy or pdf download!